shape

 The natural, transparent sound that has come to define Renkus-Heinz loudspeakers is a result of our unique Complex Conic Horn technology.

 One problem conventional horns exhibit occurs at lower frequencies, where the wavelength of the sound waves exceeds any of the horn dimensions.
-As illustrated below (orange ellipse in the left graphic), conventional horns exhibit a phenomena known as “pattern flip”.
+As illustrated (left red ellipse in the graphic), conventional horns exhibit a phenomena known as “pattern flip.”
 The coverage pattern rotates 90° or “flips” compared to its dominating (yellow) mid frequency pattern.

 A second problem with conventional horns occurs at higher frequencies, where the dimensions of the horn are greater than the wavelength.
 Obviously, the diagonals of any rectangular shaped horns are longer than its sides.
 The greater dimensions impose greater control.
 This problem is illustrated at left by the blue “clover leave” pattern.

-By contrast, the ComplexConic horn illustrated at right above, demonstrates much improved uniformity in coverage.
+By contrast, the ComplexConic horn (illustrated above right) demonstrates much improved uniformity in coverage.
 Note: Not only do ComplexConic horns improve on the uniformity of coverage over a larger range of frequencies, they also deliver noticeably cleaner sound.

 The TRAP TRue Array Principle has long been a cornerstone of Renkus-Heinz array design and optimization.
 The synergy of horn design, cabinet geometry, acoustic center placement and array processing all combine to give truly incredible results.

-First employed in our TRAP series of products this technology was quickly adopted throughout our arrayable products giving rise to the creation of RPA (Reference Point Array) systems.
-Horizontal clusters that outperform their competition by virtually eliminating comb filtering between adjacent cabinets while also maintaining broad coverage at low-mid frequencies.
+First employed in our TRAP Series of products, this technology was quickly adopted throughout all our arrayable loudspeakers, giving rise to the creation of RPA (Reference Point Array) systems.
+RPAs are horizontal clusters that outperform their competition by virtually eliminating comb filtering between adjacent cabinets while also maintaining broad coverage at low-mid frequencies.

-The latest incarnation of the TRue Array Principle can be found in the VARIA series where a true modular point source array is realized, in a package that’s incredibly easy to model, specify and install.
+The latest incarnation of the TRue Array Principle can be found in our VARIA Series — the realization of a true modular point source array, all in a sleek and powerful package that’s incredibly easy to model, specify and install.